Skip to content

 The Use and Purpose of Documentation

-Laws that protect individuals with disabilities from discrimination and mandate the availability of accommodations to ameliorate the impact of the disability are in place in most countries.
+Laws that protect individuals with disabilities from discrimination and mandate the availability of accommodations to improve the impact of the disability are in place in most countries.
 In order to determine whether an individual is entitled to these protections, post-secondary institutions typically require objective evidence (documentation) that verifies the individual’s disability.

-Primary purposes of documentation in postsecondary education
+Primary purposes of documentation in postsecondary education is

 • To establish protection from discrimination: